greywarden07/TouchBot/README.md

 # TouchBot

 TouchBot is an agent-based automation framework for performing and documenting basic tasks on Android smartphones.
-It leverages visual and XML data to interact with UI elements, enabling autonomous exploration and human demonstration modes.
+It leverages visual and XML data to interact with UI elements, enabling autonomous task execution and documentation generation.

 ## Features